MeteoSwiss/nwp-fdb-polytope-demo/README.md

 ## Jupyter Notebooks

-Notebooks to run from CSCS (Balfrin/Eiger):
+Notebooks to run from CSCS (Balfrin):
 - 1_Data_Retrieval_from_FDB_Preprocessing
 - 2_Precompute_and_Store_Echotop_to_FDB